Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 Shelf Life of Overnight Oats

 For best results, store plain overnight oats in the fridge.
-The more add-ins you mix into the oats, the high the chance of the oatmeal changing taste, texture or shelf life.
+The more add-ins, the higher the chance of the oatmeal changing taste, texture, or shelf life.

 Overnight Oats with Fruit

-If you don’t mix the fruit in with your overnight oats, then top the no cook oatmeal with fruit to decorate when serving the meal prep.
+If you don’t mix the fruit in with your overnight oats, then top the no-cook oatmeal with fruit.

-Oatmeal with fruit mix-ins definitely looks appealing when sitting in a clear glass jar inside the fridge.
+Oatmeal with fruit mix-ins looks appealing when sitting in a clear glass jar inside the fridge.

 But, is storing overnight oats with fruit the most efficient way?
-We think so, since having fruit mixed in with oats will blend into the flavor and texture of the soaked oatmeal.
+Having fruit mixed in with oats will blend into the flavor and texture of the soaked oatmeal.

 Overnight oats are already mushy, so adding fruit to the mixture will not harm the consistency.